Automotive industry in South Africa: Manufacturing

 South African factories have built motor vehicles and light truck models since the 1920s.
 Manufacturers have historically been concentrated in the provinces of the Eastern Cape, Gauteng, and KwaZulu-Natal.

 The modern automotive industry in South Africa was launched in 1995, and has since provided a large number of exports to countries around the world.
 Over the years, numerous global automotive manufacturers have granted production licenses to South African factories.
 Companies producing in South Africa can take advantage of low production costs, as well as access to new markets as a result of trade agreements, such as those established with the European Union (EU) and the Southern African Development Community (SADC).

 Large component manufacturers with bases in the country include Arvin Exhaust, Bloxwitch, Corning, and Senior Flexonics.
 There are also around 200 automotive component manufacturers in South Africa, and more than 150 others that supply the industry on a non-exclusive basis.

 The Department of Trade and Industry's Motor Industry Development Programme (MIDP), which ran from 1995 to 2012, provided a major boost to auto manufacturing in South Africa.
-Its successor was the Automotive Production and Development Programme (APDP).
+Its successor was the Automotive Production and Development Programme (APDP), which is still in place to incentivize local manufacturing.

-BAIC
+Current manufacturing

-Beijing Automotive Group developed a factory in 2018 outside Gqeberha.
-The facility claims a production capacity of 50,000 units per annum.
-As of July 2024, no vehicles are in full production, with the facility running a skeleton staff, although it plans to fully assemble the Beijing X55 locally, and begin constructing the Foton Tunland G7 from 2027.
+Below are tables showing the current vehicles manufactured in South Africa, inclusive of planned models.
+The first table is for passenger vehicles, while the second is for commercial vehicles.